 - If you are only interested in using the filet; the $4/lb whole salmon yields the identical cost of $7/lb for filet.
 The remaining $3/lb is the head, tail, bones and other non-extractable meat.
 In this case, it didn’t go to waste as I used it to make my own fish stock.

 - To make my homemade fish stock I used 8 cups of water, but very little boiled away.
 Next time I will use no more than 5 or 6 cups to concentrate the flavor even more.

-- After some research and wondering if Ivar’s used red food coloring to make the chowder pink, I realized they must add paprika.
-Next time I will add a teaspoon of paprika.
+- After some research and wondering if Ivar’s used red food coloring to make the chowder pink, I realized they must add tomato paste.

 How much work?
 Medium.